 How to prepare Pazham Pori (Vaazhaykkaappam)?

-1. Remove skin of banana and split into two.
+- Remove the skin of the banana and split it into two.

 Courtesy: Vanitha Magazine, October 29 – November 11, 2022

-Note: To get the distinct country side/restaurant taste Pazham Pori, you can use yellow colour instead of turmeric powder.
+Note: To get the distinct countryside/restaurant taste of Pazham Pori, you can use yellow colour instead of turmeric powder.
 Use palm oil to get the exact taste as well.
-At home, you can substitute palm oil with coconut oil or sunflower oil or any other oil of your choice.
-Most important, always choose well ripen banana to get crispy and sweet banana fritters.
+At home, you can substitute palm oil with coconut oil, sunflower oil, or any other oil of your choice.
+Most importantly, always choose well-ripened bananas to get crispy and sweet banana fritters.
 Add a little sugar to the batter always.
-But it should never exceed the sweet taste and aroma of banana.
+But it should never exceed the sweet taste and aroma of the banana.

 Read a few more banana snack recipes.
 Visit my page.